-Under Section 89(1) of the Education and Inspections Act 2006, maintained schools should have a behaviour policy which regulates the conduct of pupils.
+Under section 89(1) Education and Inspections Act 2006, maintained schools should have a behaviour policy which regulates the conduct of pupils.
 It should set out the measures aimed at promoting good behaviour, self-discipline and respect and measures to prevent bullying and ensure that pupils complete assigned work.

 - pastoral care for staff accused of misconduct.

-Under the Education (Independent School Standards) (England) Regulations 2014, the proprietor of an Academy school must create and implement a written policy promoting good behaviour among pupils and setting out disciplinary sanctions for breach.
+Under Part 3 of the Education (Independent School Standards) (England) Regulations 2014, the proprietor of an Academy school must create and implement a written policy promoting good behaviour among pupils and setting out disciplinary sanctions for breach.

 Academies are not required to publish their behaviour policy on the school website, but it is good practice to do so, and the policy should be made available to parents upon request.

 There is an advice document aimed at headteachers and school staff called ‘behaviour and discipline in schools‘.
 It provides advice to headteachers and school staff on developing the school behaviour policy and explains the powers members of staff have to discipline pupils.
 It is for individual schools to develop their own best practice for managing behaviour in their school.

 What powers do teachers have to punish poor behaviour?

 Teachers can discipline pupils whose conduct falls below the standard which is reasonably expected of them.
 The head teacher may limit the power to apply certain punishments to certain staff.
 For the punishment to be lawful, it must fulfil the following conditions:

 - the decision to punish must be made by a paid member of school staff or a member of staff authorised by the head teacher;